 JEE Main is a computer-based online test conducted by National Testing Agency for students aspiring to pursue undergraduate courses in top engineering institutes in India.
 It is the first phase of the IIT Joint Entrance Exam.
-The examination is conducted in two sessions and candidates can take the exam either in the month of January or in April.
-The candidates can further opt to appear for one exam or both the exams.
+The JEE Main examination is conducted in two sessions and candidates can take the exam either in the month of January or in April.
+The candidates can further opt to appear for one exam or both exams.
 The better of two NTA scores will be considered by the exam conducting authority in preparing the ranks/merit list.
+As per the latest update from the officials, JEE Main 2021 exam (Paper 1) will be held four times in the year.
+It will start from February 2021 and go on until May 2021 (New exam schedule has been updated below).

 More significantly, students are granted admission to IITs, CFITs, NITs, and other Government funded technical institutes based on the marks obtained in JEE Main.
 Also, the top 2,50,000 students from JEE Main will qualify to appear for JEE Advanced.